w2599/oslo/README.md

 # oslo

-An `os_log` viewer for iOS that supports streaming both real-time logs and archived logs.
+An `os_log` viewer for iOS and macOS that supports streaming both real-time logs and archived logs.

 - Real-time and archived log viewing
 - Unredacts `<private>` values in log messages